utecht/hpc_tut/readme.md

 Submit a Multistage Job
 -----------------------
 This git repository serves as an example of many of the steps involved in submitting a more complex job.
-To begin clone this git repository into your home directory on the HPC.
+To begin, clone this git repository into your home directory on the HPC.
 ```bash
 git clone https://github.com/utecht/hpc_tut
 cd hpc_tut
 ```
 To find a non-trivial amount of work to do, this example will follow the [Moving Pictures tutorial](https://docs.qiime2.org/2019.4/tutorials/moving-pictures/) of the QIIME2 microbiome toolset.
-This will require installing and setting up the QIIME tool on the HPC.
+This will require installing and setting up the QIIME2 tool on the HPC.
 To accomplish this we will use EasyBuild and a set of EasyBuild scripts found on their online repository. https://github.com/easybuilders/easybuild-easyconfigs
 ```bash
 cd dependencies
 module load EasyBuild